republik/plattform/README.md

 # leave blank for default: 127.0.0.1:6379
 REDIS_URL=

-SEND_MAILS=true  # or false if you don't have mandrill MANDRILL_API_KEY=replaceMe DEFAULT_MAIL_FROM_NAME='publikator'
+SEND_MAILS=true  # or false if you don't have mandrill, prints mails to console MANDRILL_API_KEY=replaceMe DEFAULT_MAIL_FROM_NAME='publikator' DEFAULT_MAIL_FROM_ADDRESS='publikator@project-r.construction'
-DEFAULT_MAIL_FROM_ADDRESS='publikator@project-r.construction'